GeekStewie/CumulusCI-Template/README.md

 7. Repeat steps 5-6 until successful deployment
 8. Save changes back to Github

+Note: If you are using VSCode, then you can press Cmd + Shift + b while in VSCode to bring up the build tasks which run most of the commands needed above.

 ## CI/CD

-See this example repo for more information on how to set this up within your repo - [Set Up GitHub Actions](https://github.com/muselab-d2x/d2x/tree/main/.github/workflows)
+See this example repo for more information on how to set this up within your repo from our friends at MuseLab - [Set Up GitHub Actions](https://github.com/muselab-d2x/d2x/tree/main/.github/workflows)

 ## Thanks